How I Stopped Muskrats from Getting into my Boat Exhaust Port

 Not sure if you heard yet, but I have had some Muskrat problems.

-Early this year I had started to design an adjustable Muskrat Guard for exhaust ports.
-As busy as I was this summer, between work and play, I Muskrat Guards for your Boatsomewhatdropped the ball but picked that ball back up a few weeks ago.
+Early this year I had started to design an adjustable Muskrat Guards for Boat Exhaust for exhaust ports.
+As busy as I was this summer, between work and play, I somewhat dropped the ball but picked that ball back up a few weeks ago.
 I was just about there with a prototype, but a day late.

 He got his 22cal., w/bird shoot, located the rodent and wasted him.